ohcnetwork/docs/docs/care/CEP/Draft/0009-pharmacy.md

 - Generate medication labels with instructions
 - Update prescription states and inventory upon dispensing
 - Support barcode scanning for medication identification
+- Automatic reduction in stock of product batch quantities when patient pays for the invoice consisting of products (via the billing function)

 ### 8. Billing and Payments